 Principal Investigators are responsible for timely progress reporting on their sponsored agreements.
-Financial Services handles financial reporting to the sponsor.
+Financial Services handles financial reporting to the sponsor and draw down of funds.
 In cases where progress and financial reporting must be coordinated, the PI should be in contact with Financial Services.
 PIs must complete timely progress reports.
 Some sponsors like the National Science Foundation restrict all funding to an institution when a progress report is late or missing.
-PIs who fail to meet reporting requirements by the sponsor may be prohibited by the Director of Sponsored Research & Programs from submitting new proposals if progress reports are outstanding.
-A copy of the progress report should be submitted to the Office of Sponsored Research & Programs and to Financial Services upon completion as auditors often request to see documentation of timely project reporting of federal funds.
-In cases where progress reports must be submitted electronically through Research.Gov or NIH e-commons, the Office of Sponsored Research & Programs is the authorized submitter or signing official of these reports on behalf of the College.
+PIs who fail to meet reporting requirements by the sponsor may be prohibited by the Director of SPaRC from submitting new proposals if progress reports are outstanding.
+A copy of the progress report should be submitted to SPaRC and to Financial Services upon completion as auditors often request to see documentation of timely project reporting of federal funds.
+In cases where progress reports must be submitted electronically through Research.Gov or NIH e-commons, the SPaRC is the authorized submitter or signing official of these reports on behalf of the College.